-Scientifically Incorrect Flood Hazard Information - The flood hazard information (including BFEs, base flood depths, SFHAs, and regulatory floodways) determined through analyses in which the methodologies used and/or assumptions made are inappropriate for the physical processes being evaluated or are otherwise erroneous.
+Scientifically Incorrect Flood Hazard Information - The flood hazard information (including BFEs, base flood depths, SFHAs, flood insurance risk zone designations, and regulatory floodways) determined through analyses in which the methodologies used and/or assumptions made are inappropriate for the physical processes being evaluated or are otherwise erroneous.

 Sea, Lake, and Overland Surge from Hurricanes (SLOSH) Model - A computerized model run by the National Hurricane Center to estimate storm surge heights and winds resulting from historical, hypothetical, or predicted hurricanes (by taking into account pressure, size, forward speed, track, winds).

 Seawall - A solid barricade, often concrete or stone, built at the water’s edge to protect the shore and to prevent inland flooding.
 Generally built parallel to the shore, a seawall is typically more massive and capable of resisting greater wave forces than a bulkhead.

 Second-Layer Coverage - Limit of coverage equal to the amounts made available under the Emergency and Regular Phases of the NFIP.

 Section 65.10 Requirements - The NFIP regulatory criteria for the evaluation and mapping of areas protected by levee systems, which are presented at Title 44, Chapter 1, Section 65.10 of the Code of Federal Regulations (44 CFR 65.10).